 Left column for text

-The Round Table provides a platform for artists to engage with a current issue facing artist teachers in the HE context, fostering knowledge exchange and collaboration.
+This annual event provides a meeting point for artists working within higher education institutions.
+It is a platform for artists to engage with a current issue facing artist teachers in the HE context, fostering knowledge exchange and collaboration.

 Katye Coe, September 2016